 Even if VW undertakes a campaign to remedy its fraud, VW consumers may still have suffered financial harm.
 The affected vehicles will have a lower resale value because of their noncompliance with emissions standards.
 Also, performance will suffer if the vehicles are retrofitted with technology to address the excessive emissions.
 Volkswagen consumers who take their cars to fix this issue may notice a decrease in fuel efficiency and/or overall performance.

 Fortunately, there are both Federal and State laws that protect the interests of consumers.
 The Federal Magnuson-Moss Warranty Act makes it easier to enforce warranties on goods, including warranties on vehicles.
 California offers one of the nation’s most comprehensive Lemon Law, the Song-Beverly Consumer Warranty Act, which covers all vehicles purchased or leased in California with a warranty.
 The Song-Beverly Act automatically recognizes warranties of merchantability and fitness for a particular use for vehicles sold in California.

 If you own or lease a Audi A3, Volkswagen Passat, Jetta, Golf or Beetle, and you are concerned about how the recent emissions scandal might affect you, contact the Lemon Law Experts of Consumer Law Experts today.
 We provide individualized service and have represented thousands of consumers with their vehicle fraud and warranty claims.
-Protect your rights and your investment with a free consultation by calling (877) 885-5366.
+Protect your rights and your investment with a consultation by calling (877) 885-5366.